Meet our Board of Directors (2014-16)

 Elizabeth Bolton is the managing editor for the American Association of University Women, where she oversees the production of almost all communications materials for the organization.
 Prior to joining AAUW, she reported on federal labor law, sexual harassment in schools, and grants for Thompson Publishing Group.
 She holds a master’s degree in public policy with a focus in women’s studies from George Washington University and a bachelor’s degree in political science from American University.
 As a runner, she hopes to help create a world in which all women feel free to run on streets and trails wherever and whenever they want.

 Holly Kearl founded Stop Street Harassment first as a website and companion blog in 2008.
 Next she wrote the book Stop Street Harassment: Making Public Places Safe and Welcoming for Women (Praeger Publisher, 2010).
-Since then, she’s given more than 125 talks around the world about this issue and has received widespread media attention for her comprehensive work around ending street harassment.
+Since then, she’s given more than 135 talks around the world about this issue and has received widespread media attention for her comprehensive work around ending street harassment.
 In spring 2011, she founded International Anti-Street Harassment Day, which, became International Anti-Street Harassment Week in 2012.
-From 2007-2013 she also worked as a program manager full time for the American Association of University Women (AAUW), a women’s equity nonprofit based in Washington, DC.
-Currently, she works as a consultant to UN Women and One World Education and as a part-time facilitator for The OpEd Project.
+In 2014 she wrote Stop Global Street Harassment: Growing Activism Around the World (Praeger).
+From 2007-2013 she also worked as a program manager for the American Association of University Women (AAUW).
+Currently, she works as a consultant for UN Women, the Aspen Institution, and a facilitator for The OpEd Project.
 She received a Master’s degree from George Washington University and degrees in history and women’s studies from Santa Clara University.

 Laura S. Logan is an educator, researcher and activist with a long history of activism to end violence against marginalized people.
 Laura is an Assistant Professor of Sociology at Hastings College.
 Her recent research focuses on street harassment and intersecting inequalities.
 A native Nebraskan who currently lives in Hastings, NE, Laura has studied street harassment in small towns and large cities in Midwest U.S. She earned her Bachelor of Science in Sociology from the University of Nebraska at Kearney in 2006 then attended Kansas State University where she earned a Master in Sociology in 2008, a Graduate Certificate in Women’s Studies in 2009, and a PhD in Sociology in 2013.
 Her research and teaching interests include inequalities, gender and sexualities, institutional racism, intersectionality, criminology, social movements, and political sociology.
 Her published work has examined lesbian social networks, gendered organizations, the New Jersey 7, and street harassment.
 Her most recent project is a study of street harassment and fear of rape among queer women.
 Laura joins the board with an eye to helping grow the anti-street harassment movement so that public space becomes safe space for all people.
 Her website is http://www.lauraslogan.com/.